19 Top-Rated Things to Do in Florida

 You can do pretty much anything in Florida.
-From riding roller coasters at an Orlando theme park to kayaking through mangrove forests in Sarasota to playing golf on a championship course on Marco Island, there’s literally something for every type of traveler to the “Sunshine State.”
+The state has it all: national parks, theme parks, and glamorous cities, along with natural and man-made wonders.
+From riding roller coasters at an Orlando theme park to kayaking through mangrove forests in Sarasota to playing golf on a championship course on Marco Island, there's literally something for every type of traveler to the "Sunshine State."
+Add to that sun-bleached, soft, sandy beaches and jungle-like forests to the mix, and this East Coast wonderland is a true holiday winner.

 Looking for adventure?
 Hop on an airboat tour of the Everglades.
 Craving an animal encounter?
 Pet a sloth at Busch Gardens in Tampa.
 Hoping for a higher education?
 Learn the science of space at the Kennedy Space Center in Cape Canaveral.